 A Wavefront proxy ingests metrics and forwards them to the Wavefront service in a secure, fast, and reliable manner.
 After you install a proxy in your environment, it can handle thousands of simultaneous clients.
 Your data collection agents or custom code send data to the proxy, which consolidates points into configurable batches and sends the data to the Wavefront service.

-Having a proxy be part of the Wavefront architecture has benefits:
+Having a proxy be part of the architecture has benefits:

 - Prevent data loss, optimize network bandwidth – The proxy buffers and manages data traffic.
 Even if there’s a connectivity problem, you don’t lose data points.

 - Simple firewall configuration – The proxy receives metrics from many agents on different hosts and forwards those metrics to the Wavefront service.
 You don’t need to open internet access for each of the agents.

-- Enrich or filter data – You can set up the preprocessor to filter data before it’s sent to Wavefront.
+- Enrich or filter data – You can set up the preprocessor to filter data before it’s sent to the Wavefront service

 - Examine bottlenecks – Each proxy generates its own metrics, so you can check whether data comes in and whether data is sent to the Wavefront service.

 Proxy Deployment Options

 - Initially, as part of the in-product Getting Started workflow, trial users install their first integration - often an integration with the local host.
 In that case, the data source, the agent, and the proxy all run on the same host and the proxy forwards metrics to the Wavefront service.

 - As your environment grows, you place the proxy on a dedicated host.
 Different agents and other data sources can send metrics to the proxy, and the proxy forwards the metrics to the Wavefront service.
 Agents can run either on the same host as the data source or on a different host.